clevertree/audio-source/README.md

 ## What's Currently Working:
 * Add, edit, and delete notes and tracks
-* Recursively play-back note tracks
+* Recursively play-back note tracks & Hierarchical track views
-* Note velocity, duration, sample key ranges
+* Edit Note velocity and duration
 * OOP-oriented Instruments and Effects can be wrapped in each other to build complex presets
-* Hierarchical track views
 * Works on any modern browser on any phone, tablet or pc

+## WebAudio for Mobile Devices:
+* Audio Source brings the WebAudio API to mobile by using a WebView as a proxy.
+* Songs, instruments, and samples written for Audio Source will work on any platform.
+* Instruments render responsive UI on the UI threat while rendering audio in the WebView proxy.

 ## Planned Features:
 * Import MIDI files